gstr169/django_project_template/README.md

 `WORKERS=1` - amount of gunicorn workers _(by default - amount of cpu cores)_

 `APP_ENV=devel` - environment setting _(prod or dev/devel/developer)_

+`VIRTUAL_HOST=project.localhost` - url of your project, if you use my brand new Traefik config.